-In connection with the Company's assessment of going concern considerations in accordance with Accounting Standards Codification ("ASC") Topic 205-40 Presentation of Financial Statements - Going Concern, pursuant to its Amended and Restated Certificate of Incorporation, the Company has until March 2, 2023 (absent any extensions of such period with shareholder approval) to consummate a business combination.
-If a business combination is not consummated by this date, or its shareholders have not approved an extension, there will be a mandatory liquidation and subsequent dissolution of the Company.
-Although the Company intends to consummate a business combination on or before March 2, 2023, and may seek an extension, it is uncertain that the Company will be able to consummate a business combination, or obtain an extension, by this time.
-This, as well as its liquidity condition, raise substantial doubt about the Company's ability to continue as a going concern.
-No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after March 2, 2023.
+In connection with our assessment of going concern considerations in accordance with ASC Topic 205-40, "Presentation of Financial Statements - Going Concern," pursuant to its Amended and Restated Certificate of Incorporation, we have until the end of the Extension Period to consummate a business combination.
+If a business combination is not consummated during the Extension Period, we will have a mandatory liquidation and subsequent dissolution.
+Although we intend to consummate a business combination during the Extension Period, it is uncertain that we will be able to do so.
+This, as well as our liquidity condition, raise substantial doubt about our ability to continue as a going concern.
+No adjustments have been made to the carrying amounts of assets or liabilities should we be required to liquidate at the end of the Extension Period.